Morr0/Project-Blog/README.md

 ## 1.14 Targets:
     - Table of contents in a post []
-    - Up button when scrolling down the post []
     - Study which section is most likeable and most time spent in []

 ## 1.15 Targets: